iancoleman/codechain_exploration/readme.md

 The changes are shown and can be approved with a y/n prompt.

+It's wise to double check the key being added really does belong to the second person, not exactly sure best practice here but seems like one of those 'very important things' gpg is always hammering on about (keyparties etc).

 After approving these changes the status now shows 2-of-2 signatures required.

-This is interesting because the second key proposed the change, even without any authority to sign.
+This is interesting because the second key proposed the change, even without any authority to sign the change.
 Clear separation of proposal and signing.

 Now we have two signers in place, and both are required before a valid release can be created.

-Note though the 'tree is dirty' status is still there in codechain when we call

-`codechain status`

-because there's no signed releases yet.
+Note that `codechain status` still shows 'tree is dirty' (because `head` - of codechain, not git - is not signed?)

 ## Signing code changes